eSports Viewership Statistics 2025 – Audience Growth Data

 Source: GlobeNewswire *Projected numbers

-The United States Esports Market Will Be Valued At Over $1.07 Billion In 2024
+The United States Esports Market Is Estimated To Be Valued At Over $1.07 Billion

 With respect to revenue, the United States dominates the Esports sector.

-The United States Esports market was valued at around $871 million in 2023 and is set to reach over $1.07 billion in 2024.
+The United States Esports market was valued at around $871 million in 2023 and is estimated to have reached over $1.07 billion.

 With an expected CAGR of 18.7% between 2024 and 2028, the United States esports market is projected to reach a market volume of $1.51 billion by 2028.

-Here is a table with the expected market value by region in 2024:
+Here is a table with the expected market value by region:

 United States$1.07 billion